L-K-M/ImageContentDetector/README.md

   -k, --key         API Key used to make call to Microsoft's Computer Vision API.
 This can also be defined in App.config

+  -s, --skip        Completely skip images that already have a description set

   -f, --force       Force writing of the generated description.
 By default, the newly generated description will only be written to the image if it doesn't already have a description.
 Using the -f flag, you force the new description to always overwrite any existing description.

   --help            Display this help screen.